goodboy/tractor/README.rst

 A trynamic first scene
 ----------------------
-As a first example let's spawn a couple actors (in separate processes) and have them run their lines:
+As a first example let's spawn a couple *actors* and have them run their lines:

 .. code:: python